jellehermsen/HasClunk/README.md

 replaced during the build process.

 You can use {page_type} inside you header.html.
-It will be replaced with the type of page you're currently visiting (doh).
+It will be replaced with the type of page you're currently visiting.
 You can use it for example in &lt;body class="{page_type}"&gt; to be able to add page-specific css trickery.
 The possible values for page_type are: index, category, post and archive.

+You can also use {page_name}.
+This will be replaced with the file name (without the extension).
+You can use this to do even more css based filtering.

 Help
 ----